VEZY/PlantBiophysics.jl/docs/src/models/gs.md

 - [`Medlyn`](@ref): an implementation of the Medlyn et al. (2011) model
 - [`ConstantGs`](@ref): a model to force a constant value for `Gₛ`

-You can choose which model to use by passing a component with an assimilation model set to one of the `structs` above.
+You can choose which model to use by passing a component with a stomatal conductance model set to one of the `structs` above.

 For example, you can "simulate" a constant assimilation for a leaf using the following: